 Free radicals is a term heard often, but what are they?
-In the simplest terms- ‘they have the ability to damage cells and (are believed) to accelerate the progression of cancer, cardiovascular disease and age-related diseases.’
-(The Free Dictionary).
+In the simplest terms- free radicals damage cells and accelerate the ageing process.
+They cause age-related affects such as graying hair and wrinkles but early studies show they could be the causes of cancer, Alzheimer’s, diabetes and other conditions and diseases.

-Well, as highlighted, it is through exercise that there is an increase in oxygen which causes these free radicals and can make us feel so rubbish.
+Well, as highlighted, it is through exercise that there is an increase in oxygen which causes these free radicals to produce in greater quantities.
+And this can make us feel rubbish.
 It doesn’t mean stopping though.
 Far from it.
-In fact, regular exercise means our body makes adaptations to increase the antioxidant defences (like it does with the natural production of free radicals) (Take the Magic Step).
-So in the short term our immune systems are weaker but overall and in the long term, will have positive effects.
-But of course, as highlighted by Take the Magic Step, this is only through regular exercise and in fact ad hoc exercise can do more damage than good.
+In fact, regular exercise means our body makes adaptations to increase the antioxidant defences (like it does with the natural production of free radicals).
+So in the short term our immune systems are weaker but overall and in the long term, it will have positive effects.
+However, this only applies to regular exercise.
+In fact, ad hoc exercise can do more damage than good.

 - Red, purple and blue grapes